We count down the 7 not-so-deadly sins of health and safety in the workplace.

 611,000 injuries occurred at work according to the Labour Force Survey - HSE

 Avoiding these 7 Sins is no easy task for employees and Safety Managers alike.
-To find out more information as to how Effective Software can help you streamline any of your organisations health and safety processes and improve engagement, why not Request A Demo from one of our super friendly product specialists.
+To find out more information as to how Engage EHS can help you streamline any of your organisations health and safety processes and improve engagement, why not Request A Demo from one of our super friendly product specialists.

 - Read More